mtdoyle/cl_speedcheck/README.md

 TODO:
- 1. Include the lat/long coordinates in the file to potentially speed up the processing that easymapmaker.com does.
+ 1. <s>Include the lat/long coordinates in the file to potentially speed up the processing that easymapmaker.com does.</s>